Browser trends

 Four months post holidays showed a significant decrease in IE6 and increase in IE7.
 A line chart with four months of data offers a more gradual view of the transition.

 This is something I’ve seen over years; new browsers do not get adopted overnight.
+It takes time for people to trust a new browser, which is why many people look for the best browser for privacy above anything else.
 The change is gradual which makes sense.
 When it comes to planning browser version testing, it means there are months of overlap and it can be a long while before a browser gets dropped from testing and eventually from dropped from support.

 Firefox usage is continuing to increase slowly while overall IE usage is decreasing.